Data Centers in Udine

 |---|---|---|

-| Global Connectivity Grade | B | Stable regional access with national reach. |
+| Global Connectivity Grade | B | Stable national access with regional carrier depth. |

 | Direct Cloud On-Ramps | 0 – as of September 2025 | Nearest on-ramps are located in Milan. |

-| Power Cost | €0.22/kWh – as of September 2025 | In line with Italian industrial averages. |
+| Power Cost | €0.22/kWh – as of September 2025 | Matches Italian industrial averages for the region. |

-| Disaster Risk | Low (3.0/10) – as of September 2025 | Stable geological profile with managed regional hazards. |
+| Disaster Risk | Low (3.0/10) – as of September 2025 | Stable environment with managed local seismic activity. |

-| Tax Incentives | Yes | Subsidies available for energy-efficient hardware. |
+| Tax Incentives | Yes | Subsidies available for energy-efficient hardware upgrades. |

-| Sales Tax | 22% VAT – as of September 2025 | Standard Italian value added tax. |
+| Sales Tax | 22% VAT – as of September 2025 | Standard Italian value added tax rate. |

 Network & Connectivity Ecosystem

 Internet Exchange Points (IXPs): Local public peering is limited.
-Most traffic routes through the Milan Internet eXchange (MIX) to ensure broad national and international reach for regional users.
+Most traffic routes through the Milan Internet eXchange (MIX) to ensure broad national and international reach for regional users as of September 2025.

-Bare Metal: General availability is maintained through regional providers and can be supplemented by global specialists like Leaseweb or Hivelocity to meet specific compute demands.
+Bare Metal: General availability is maintained through regional providers.
+Compute demands can be supplemented by global specialists like Leaseweb or Hivelocity as of September 2025.

 Power Analysis

 Power Grid Reliability: The electrical infrastructure in this part of Italy is well-engineered.
-Industrial zones benefit from redundant configurations and multi-substation support that minimize the risk of prolonged outages.
+Industrial zones benefit from redundant configurations and multi-substation support that minimize the risk of prolonged outages as of September 2025.

 Market Access, Business & Tax Climate

-Proximity To Key Business Districts: Data centers are centrally located near Udine’s manufacturing and logistics hubs.
+Proximity To Key Business Districts: Data centers are located near Udine’s manufacturing and logistics hubs.
 This proximity is vital for industrial firms requiring low-latency connectivity for automated systems and regional office operations.

 Natural Disaster Risk